 Why are Closing Costs Important?

 Paying closing costs is important to finalize the real estate transaction.
-For instance, mortgage lenders typically require a home appraisal report and home inspection reports to determine the net worth of the property, and the loan amount and calculate the risk involved.
+For instance, mortgage lenders in New Hampshire typically require a home appraisal report and home inspection reports to determine the net worth of the property, and the loan amount and calculate the risk involved.
 Without these, they may not approve the loan.

 Closing costs are also important to transfer the ownership of the house from the seller to the buyer.
 To understand this better, let’s consider the recording fee.
 It is charged by state and/or local government agencies to register the real estate sale, making it a matter of public record.
 Not recording the sale can be a gateway to legal liabilities in the future.